korivikishore1991Hadoopwrok/Spark_Eclipse_Desktop/instructions.md

 Goto C:\local_hadoop\spark-1.6.0-bin-hadoop2.6\conf
 Copy log4j.properties.template and paste in the same location and rename it to log4j.properties.
 Change INFO to WARN i.e log4j.root category = INFO, console to log4j.root category = WARN, console
 Setting this to WARN will reduce the log info we get on command line.
-In command line you can only see warnings and errors messages.
+In command line you can only see warnings and errors messages. or
+use "setLogLevel" method sparkContext.setLogLevel("ERROR")

 # Running Spark through IDE:
 **Preparing Eclipse IDE for Spark Scala project:**